3 Mistakes in English by Spanish Speakers

 What do you think or how do you feel when you hear someone says "I have 20 years", instead of "I am 20 years old"?
 It is awkward, isn't it?

-False friend means a word or expression that is similar to that in a person's native language, but has different meaning.
+False friend means a word or expression that is similar to that in a person's native language but has a different meaning.

 3. -tion ending pronunciation